 Anyone who has spent at least $50 on Amazon.com can review your book.

-Be aware, however, that Amazon only accepts one review per Amazon account, so multiple members of the same household will not be able to submit reviews—and if they do, all reviews from that account will be nullified, forever.
-Also, the reviews of those who buy your book on Amazon (“verified buyers”) will show up higher on the list and be more likely to be read than those who get your book elsewhere.
+Be aware, however, that Amazon only accepts one review per Amazon account.
+Multiple members of the same household will not be able to submit reviews—and if they do, all reviews from that account will be nullified, forever.
+Also, the reviews of those who buy your book on Amazon (“verified buyers”) will show up higher on the list.

-Whatever you do to get reviews, remember that you can never offer money or any inducement other than a free copy of the book in exchange for a review.
+Whatever you do to get reviews, remember that you can never offer money or any inducement.
+The only thing you can offer is a free copy of your book for review purposes.
 If you do give people free copies of your book and ask them to submit reviews, make it clear that you are not demanding that the reviews be positive.

 This is important, for if the Amazon bots think you’re trying to “buy” reviews, you may lose your right to market your book on Amazon.